precice/precice.github.io/pages/docs/adapters/calculix/adapter-calculix-get-adapter.md

 ### Building the adapter with PaStiX

 Since version 2.17 of CalculiX, it is possible to link the PaStiX solver for increased performance, mostly through GPUs.
-Building the adapter with PaStix is quite tedious, as most dependencies of PaStiX and PaStiX itslef must be built from source.
-To help you go thorugh this, we provide [detailed instructions on a dedicated page](adapter-calculix-pastix-build.html).
+Building the adapter with PaStiX is quite tedious, as most dependencies of PaStiX and PaStiX itslef must be built from source.
+Check our [detailed instructions on building the adapter with PaStiX](adapter-calculix-pastix-build.html).

 ### Makefile options